 This policy takes account of best practice guidelines and codes issued by the EHRC, ACAS and Bar Council Guidance and Code of Conduct.

-The word ‘Member’ herein refers to tenants, probationary tenants, third-sixers, squatters, or any other barrister practicing from Chambers.
+The word ‘Member’ herein refers to tenants, probationary tenants, door tenants, third-sixers, squatters, or any other barrister practicing from Chambers.

 What this policy covers

-Chambers recognizes the benefits of a diverse workforce and is committed to providing a working environment that is free from discrimination and where every member, pupil and employee fees valued and has a fair and equitable quality of life.
+Chambers recognises the benefits of a diverse workforce and is committed to providing a working environment that is free from discrimination and where every member, pupil and employee feels valued and has a fair and equitable quality of life.

 Chambers will seek to promote the principles of equality and diversity in all its dealings with members, pupils and employees, workers, job applicants, clients, suppliers, contractors, recruitment agencies and the public.